roman-milk/roman-milk.github.io/two-moms-two-laps.md

  "Good thing Mom wasn't here," I said softly.
 "Just me and my naughty girlfriend, playing."

  She gave me a squeeze.
 "I'm sorry, Jeremy.
 That was wrong of me.
 Can we pretend that didn't happen?
 I'll never be able to explain it to your father."
-Report_Story #5